dotmpe/node-sitefile/doc/feature-gherkin.rst

 JS
   Setup selenium webdriver using Chrome after example. [#]_

     FIXME: not seeing how to start up server with any hooks, may need to provide my own.

 ToDo
   - See about setting up cucumber-js thingies;
   - Need router to stream running process at backend.
-Can then receive JSON events in client.
+Can then receive JSON events in client. (`Sockets Feature`_)
   - Not sure about the initial client, could set up some templates though.
     Or rather loot at source highlighting router instead.
   - Maybe browser tests.
 But look see for current testing of sitefile in `Testing Feature`.
   - Other things to test?

 .. [#] https://github.com/cucumber/gherkin
 .. [#] https://packagist.org/packages/emuse/behat-html-formatter